What is Porting?

 Details

-In the next few sections, you will be asked to enter information about your company and the owner of the phone number(s) you are requesting to port.
+In the following few sections, you will be asked to enter information about your company and the owner of the phone number(s) you are requesting to port.
 This information can be obtained from your losing carrier in the form of bills you receive and Customer Service Records (CSR) you can request from your current carrier.

 User Details